nthieberger/language-data-node-tools/ontology.md

 ## Property: transcriber

-The participant produced a transcription of this or a related resource.
+The transcriber produced a transcription of this or a related resource.

 ### Values expected to be one of these types: